-Applicants should provide an overview of their patient population as relevant to the project including rates of smoking, race, age and residence (ward and/or zip code) and other relevant health indicators, such as comorbid disease (i.e., hypertension, chronic lung disease).
-Applicants should be able to demonstrate the ability to reach the priority populations including people with low incomes, low educational attainment, women of reproductive age, LGBT, and residents of Wards 5, 7 and 8.
+Applicants should provide an overview of their patient population as relevant to the project including rates of smoking, race, age and residence (ward and/or zip code) and other relevant health indicators, such as comorbid disease (i.e., hypertension, cardiovascular disease, chronic lung disease).
+Applicants should be able to demonstrate the ability to reach the priority populations (residents with low income and low educational attainment, African American/blacks, adults identifying as LGBTQ, residents living in Wards 7 and 8, and women of reproductive age) and how they will be served through this project.